County Louth, also known as the Land of Legends or The Wee County, lies along the east coast of Ireland.

-Near Omeath in County Louth is the Long Woman’s Grave.
-The legend of this place tells of Lorcan O’Hanlon who was tricked by his brother, and cheated out of inheriting vast lands in County Louth.
+Near Omeath in County Louth is the Long Woman's Grave.
+The legend of this place tells of Lorcan O'Hanlon who was tricked by his brother, and lost out on inheriting vast lands in County Louth.

 Lorcan had promised great lands to a Spanish widow, Cauthleen, whom he dearly loved.
 They eloped back to Ireland together, against her father's wishes.

 When poor Cauthleen arrived in Ireland and saw that all her beloved Lorcan owned was the hollow side of a mountain, she dropped dead there and then.

 Poor Lorcan, in his despair, threw himself off the mountain and was never seen again.